Consensys/web3js-eea/README.md

 $ git clone https://github.com/PegaSysEng/eeajs.git
 ```

-Access the folder and install the dependencies.
+Access the folder and install the dependencies:

 ```bash
 $ cd eeajs/
 $ npm install
 ```

-Execute `node example/eventEmitter.js`.
-This deploys the `EventEmitter` contract, sets a value of `1000` and gets the value.
+Deploy the `EventEmitter` contract:
 ```bash
 $ node example/eventEmitter.js
 ```
+This sets a value of `1000` and gets the value back.

 Sample Output
 ```bash